 Intuitive receives FDA clearance of da Vinci SP for simple prostatectomy

-SUNNYVALE, Calif., April 28, 2023 (GLOBE NEWSWIRE) -- Intuitive ISRG, a global technology leader in minimally invasive care and pioneer of robotic-assisted surgery, announced that the Food and Drug Administration recently cleared the da Vinci SP surgical system for simple prostatectomy as a representative procedure, which expands the urologic surgical procedures cleared by FDA.
+/EIN News/ -- SUNNYVALE, Calif., April 28, 2023 (GLOBE NEWSWIRE) -- Intuitive (NASDAQ: ISRG), a global technology leader in minimally invasive care and pioneer of robotic-assisted surgery, announced that the Food and Drug Administration recently cleared the da Vinci SP surgical system for simple prostatectomy as a representative procedure, which expands the urologic surgical procedures cleared by FDA.

 Simple prostatectomy is a surgical procedure often used in patients with benign prostatic hyperplasia (BPH) or enlarged prostate.
 In this procedure, the surgeon removes the part of an enlarged prostate that is blocking the flow of urine.